 If a licensee fails to file a return, files a late tax return, or fails to remit any tax due, the licensee is subject to penalty and interest.
-The penalty for failure to file a tax report when due is the greater of ten dollars (\$10.00) or ten percent (10%) of the net tax due to all member jurisdictions.
-Interest is computed on all delinquent taxes due each jurisdiction at a rate of one and one half percent (1.5%) per month, or fraction thereof, from the date the tax was due, until paid.
+The penalty for failure to file a tax report when due is the greater of fifty dollars (\$50.00) or ten percent (10%) of the net tax due to all member jurisdictions.
+Interest is computed on all delinquent taxes due each jurisdiction.
+Interest shall be set at an annual rate of two (2) percentage points above the underpayment rate established under Section 6621(a)(2) of the Internal Revenue Code, adjusted on an annual basis on January 1 of each year.
+Interest shall accrue monthly at 1/12 this annual rate from the date the tax was due, until paid.
+The current interest rate can be found at www.iftach.org under Interest Rates.